petergridge/Irrigation-V5/README.md

 ### Watering Adjuster feature
 As an alternative to the rain sensor you can use the watering adjustment.
 With this feature the integrator is responsible to provide a multiplier value using a input_number or sensor component.
 I imagine that this would be based on weather data or a moisture sensor.

+If a program or zone is run manually the adjustment is ignored run as if the adjuster has a value of 1.

 See the **https://github.com/petergridge/openweathremaphistory** for a companion custom sensor that may be useful.

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.